 For each AOV you intend to include in your render, you will need an output channel set up via the

 ArnoldOutputChannelDefine node.
-In that node, among other things you can adjust the driver used to write the image.
-For renders to resume they must be written using a tiling image format, requiring the use of the EXR or TIFF driver.
+Among other settings, in that node you can adjust the driver used to write the image.
+For renders to resume they must be written using a tiling image format, requiring the use of either the EXR or TIFF driver.
 The

-tiled parameter must be enabled for resuming to make any difference (as scanline renders wait to write the image until entire scanlines are done, and often this means the image won't be written at all until it is nearly finished anyway).
+tiled parameter must be enabled for resuming a render (as scanline renders wait to write the image until entire scanlines are done, and often this means the image won't be written at all until it is nearly finished anyway).
 And finally

 append must be enabled or else Arnold will always restart the render regardless of what tiles were already in the rendered image on disk.

-If the image was empty (no tiles) or the image was not on disk at all, Arnold will just start from the beginning of the render.
+If the image file was not on disk yet, or was otherwise empty (no tiles or only partial tiles rendered), Arnold will just start from the beginning of the render, and as such it doesn't harm anything to have it on for a new image.
 Turning off append mode makes sense if you intend to overwrite a previous render that changed – you don't want to keep any tiles already written to disk.
 Append mode generally makes sense when a render crashed or was aborted by the user or farm management software for some reason and you want to avoid losing as much render progress as possible.